imam-db/dtcmp/README_data_analyst_with_python.md

 - [Data Manipulation with Pandas](./data_manipulation_with_pandas/)
 - [Joining Data with Pandas](./joining_data_with_pandas/)
 - Introduction to Data Visualization with Matplotlib
-- Data Manipulation with Python
+- Data Manipulation with Python -- Assessment
 - [Introduction to Importing Data in Python](./introduction_to_importing_data_in_python/)
 - [Intermediate Importing Data in Python](./intermediate_importing_data_in_python/)
 - [Cleaning Data in Python](./cleaning_data_in_python/)